The Mali Dutchie is a hybrid breed of dog that brings together two rather large breeds, the Belgian Malinois and the Dutch Shepherd.

 - They are exceptionally intelligent.

 This breed is more intelligent than the average for dogs.
-They pick up on things very quickly indeed and ultimately they are able to impress you with their abilities.
+They pick up on things very quickly indeed and ultimately they can impress you with their abilities.

 Physical Traits of the Mali Dutchie